JustinTArthur/vsfieldkit/docs/usage.rst

     Interlaces the given progressive clip by spreading its content over interlaced fields according to a given interlaced frame rate or a given pull-down pattern.

-    The word "telecine" is more recently ascribed to the process of scanning physical film media to digital video.
-However, this function does not perform such a task and does not interact with any sort of physical telecine machinery or color suites.
-This is a virtual analog of what analog telecine machinery would accomplish when scanning physical film media to interlaced analog video signal such as NTSC or PAL.

     :param VideoNode clip:
         Progressive video to be interlaced.
 Must have an even height.